lwr27/session-movement-tracker/README.md

 movement, and bank-open events, all timestamped.
 It does not read chat, inventory contents, other players, or anything beyond location and the three event types above.

-## Status

-Actively developed as a personal project.
-Feedback and issues welcome.